NebulousLabs/Sia/doc/API.md

 no parameters are provided, the entire download history will be cleared.
 To clear a single download, provide the timestamp for the download as both parameters.
-Providing only the newest parameter will clear all downloads older than the timestamp.
-Conversely, providing only the oldest parameter will clear all downloads newer than the timestamp.
+Providing only the before parameter will clear all downloads older than the timestamp.
+Conversely, providing only the after parameter will clear all downloads newer than the timestamp.

 ###### Timestamp Parameters [(with comments)](/doc/api/Renter.md#timestamp-parameters)
 ```
-newest   // Optional
+before   // Optional
-oldest   // Optional
+after   // Optional
 ```

 ###### Response